bigchaindb/bigchaindb-driver/docs/usage.rst

 Cryptographic Identities Generation
 -----------------------------------
-Alice, and Bob are represented by public/private key pairs.
+Alice and Bob are represented by public/private key pairs.
 The private key is used to sign transactions, meanwhile the public key is used to verify that a signed transaction was indeed signed by the one who claims to be the signee.